brandeis-llc/tsar-replica/README.md

 > We also directly provide the data (used in the original paper) [here](https://drive.google.com/drive/folders/1GBmvZJJP6f0jUmFaAuvk_q7Nbw_lElH0?usp=sharing).
 > In this way, you can just skip the AMR and DGL graph preprocessing steps.
-> If you want to run this model with GL events or remake any of the DGL graphs based on different edge clusters, you will need to run the whole preprocessing pipeline starting from the AMR .txt or .pkl files.
+> If you want to run this model with GL events or remake any of the DGL graphs based on different edge clusters, you will need to run the whole preprocessing pipeline starting from the AMR `.txt` or `.pkl` files.
+> If you create or change the edge clusters, be sure to make a corresponding change in lines 172 and 497 of `model.py` for the base and the large model.
+(13 should be replaced with the number of unique edge clusters you are using).

 The data in the link is supposedly saved with torch 1.9 + dgl 0.6, which doesn't load with torch 1.13 + dgl 1.1.0.
 So I have to [slight edit](https://github.com/keighrim/tsar-replica/commit/59619d3aab26ddf3516e96cd1af9d5913196536b) `amr2dgl` script to load newly generate `.amr.txt` files.